 Before paper shredders

 Before the invention of paper shredders, there were two primary options when it came to destroying sensitive documents: ripping them up by hand or lighting them on fire.
 With the immense quantity of information which needs to remain private today, it is not practical to shred documents by hand.
 Not only is this slow and inefficient, but it is physically impossible to manually shred documents to the same degree as higher level shredders.
+Knowing how paper shredders work can also help the planet.
 Incineration is both energy-intensive and polluting, making it a terrible option both for the environment and for wallets.

 The basic components of a shredder